 The Princeton University Library is a not a single building, but a system composed of many libraries and hundreds of collections.
-Of the libraries, the Harvey S. Firestone Memorial Library, at the corner of Washington Road and Nassau Steet, is the largest, with more than 70 miles of shelving housing some six million printed volumes.
+The Harvey S. Firestone Memorial Library, at the corner of Washington Road and Nassau Steet, is the largest of these libraries, with more than 70 miles of shelving housing some six million printed volumes.

-Firestone is an open-stack library, i.e. you retrieve the items you need yourself and take them to the Circulation Desk on the 1st floor if you wish to borrow them.
+Firestone is an open-stack library, i.e. you can retrieve the items you need yourself and take them to the Circulation Desk on the 1st floor if you wish to borrow them.
 Note that not all libraries or collections are open-stack.
-Rare Books and Special Collections on the 1st floor in Firestone is a closed-stack area; you need to ask the staff to retrieve any items of interest.
-Also, these items do not circulate.
-A library such as the Marquand Library of Art and Archaeology is open-stack; however, its collections do not circulate.
+Special Collections on the C floor in Firestone is a closed-stack area, whose items do not circulate.
+The Marquand Library of Art and Archaeology is open-stack, but its collections do not circulate.

 The library has 6 floors; the numbered floors (1-3) are above ground and the lettered ones (A-C) below ground.

-Circulation: Here is where you charge out and return items you have borrowed.
+Circulation Desk: All items are charged out and returned to this desk.
 For visiting fellows who are at Princeton for more than 3 months, the loan period is the academic year; for visiting fellows here for less than 3 months, the loan period is 8 weeks.
-Note: You must have your Princeton University ID activated at the Circulation Desk before you can borrow materials from the library.
+Note: You must have your Princeton University ID activated at the Circulation Desk before you can borrow materials from the library or use Borrow Direct.

-The Trustee Reading Room (General and Humanities Reference Collection) (DR): Here you will find dictionaries, encyclopedias, bibliographies, atlases, biographies, etc. as well as reference librarians specializing in the humanities.
+The Trustee Reading Room (General and Humanities Reference Collection) (DR): Firestone coordinates 1-5E.
+General selection of print dictionaries, encyclopedias, bibliographies, atlases, biographies, etc.

 A Floor (the floor immediately below the 1st Floor)

-Hellenic Studies Reading Room (SHS): The coordinates are B-6-N. This room contains two computers for catalog and database searching.
-There are several electric outlets for laptops.
+Hellenic Studies Reading Room (SHS): Firestone coordinates A-12D-2.
+Immediate key access to the room is restricted to Hellenic Studies affiliates.
+The room contains two computers for catalog and database searching, a small reference collection and a selection of Greek language peridiocals.
+The large desk is equipped with several electric outlets for laptops.
 Note: There is no printer in this room.
-If you need to print, please go to the computer terminals on the 1st Floor.
-There are also a few reference works and current periodicals in the general area of Greek studies in SHS.
+See here for instructions on printing from your laptop.
 Please note: You must charge out any library item you wish to keep in SHS.

-Near East Graduate Study Room (SNE): The coordinates are B-18-N.
+Near East Graduate Study Room (SNE): Firestone coordinates A-12D-1.
+Immediate key access is restricted.

 Please note: Firestone Library and many other libraries on campus separate oversize books from regular size ones.
 Oversize items are identified by by the letters q, f or e (for quarto, folio, or elephant folio) at the end of the call number and, in Firestone, by pink call number signs on the stacks.